nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 |   ⚠️    |          Warnings are parked here.
 These are information that you **NEED** to take note of.           |
 |   💡    | Tips are parked here.
 They  highlight certain information that will allow you to fully utilise Tracey |
 *Figure 1: Symbols and their purposes*

+Additional formatting guidelines:

+**Bold**: Bolded words indicate important keywords.

+`Command`: Words/phrases that are presented like this highlight specific keywords that you can use to interact with your computer or Tracey.

+[Links](): Words/phrases that are presented like this highlight clickable links to different parts of the User Guide or to external web pages for additional information.

 --------------------------------------------------------------------------------------------------------------------
 ## Quick Start